Walbrook median real estate price is $248,806, which is less expensive than 87.8% of Maryland neighborhoods and 70.8% of all U.S. neighborhoods.

 In addition, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 69.2% of the residential real estate in the Walbrook neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 98.5% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.

-In addition, one of the unique characteristics of the Walbrook neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.7% of the neighborhoods in America.
+In addition, the Walbrook neighborhood stands out for having an average per capita income lower than 96.7% of the neighborhoods in the United States.
 Also of note, 58.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What Ä¢¹½ÊÓÆµ's analysis revealed, is that the Walbrook neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 12.7% of its workforce, this neighborhood has a greater concentration of government workers than 95.1% of U.S. neighborhoods.